Liability Car Insurance Explained

 Bodily injury liability vs. property damage liability

 Bodily injury coverage — often referred to as BI coverage — pays for injuries you cause to others in an accident.
-This can include medical expenses like doctor’s visits, X-rays, and physical damage.
+This can include medical expenses like doctor’s visits, X-rays, and physical therapy.
 It can also cover their lost wages if they miss work due to their injuries.

 Property damage liability coverage — or PD coverage — pays for physical damage you cause to another person’s property, such as their car, fence, or home.
 It also covers damage to commercial property, like a building, guard rail, or utility pole.